tuckermint/sdk-application-tutorial/tutorial/app-design.md

 The state represents your application at a given moment.
 It tells how much token each account possesses, what are the owners and price of each name, and to what value each name resolves to.

 The state of tokens and accounts is defined by the `auth` and `bank` modules, which means you don't have to concern yourself with it for now.
-What you need to do is define the part of the state that relates specifically to your `nameservice` module.
+What you need to do is define the part of the state that relates specifically to your `tuckermint` module.

 In the SDK, everything is stored in one store called the `multistore`.
 Any number of key/value stores (called [`KVStores`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#KVStore) in the Cosmos SDK) can be created in this multistore.
 For this application, we will use one store to map `name`s to its respective `whois`, a struct that holds a name's value, owner, and price.

 ## Messages

 Messages are contained in transactions.
 They trigger state transitions.
 Each module defines a list of messages and how to handle them.
-Here are the messages you need to implement the desired functionality for your nameservice application:
+Here are the messages you need to implement the desired functionality for your tuckermint application:

 - `MsgSetName`: This message allows name owners to set a value for a given name.
 - `MsgBuyName`: This message allows accounts to buy a name and become its owner.